 The Apogee Groove takes this one.

-If you are serious about audio, then high impedance headphones are a must, but they come with a big price tag.
+Headphone amps with high impedance are a must if you are serious about audio, but they come with a big price tag.

-Apogee’s Groove works with mid-impedance headphones like BeyerDynamic DT 77 Pro.
+Apogee’s Groove works with a mid-impedance headphone amplifier like BeyerDynamic DT 77 Pro.
 It will even give more than decent results with high impedance ones like Sennheiser’s HD 600.

 The Dragonfly will work well, but nowhere near the level of the Groove.
-Using the Dragonfly on higher impedance headphones, volume seems to replace a lot of the detail and clarity of the audio itself.
+Using the Dragonfly on a higher impedance headphone amplifier, volume seems to replace a lot of the detail and clarity of the audio itself.

 The Dragonfly does have some texture, but it loses a lot of things that the Groove would pick up.
 The most clipping and distortion happens on the Dragonfly with lossless files at mid-hi volume.